 Are you a spring traveler and looking for the best national parks to visit in April?
-This post details 15 fantastic US parks to visit in April, why you should visit each of them, and things to do.
+This post details the best US parks to visit in April, why you should visit each of them, and things to do.

 Spring in the United States’ National Parks brings a new life to many of them.
 Winter is (mostly) officially over and animals are emerging out of their dens and the wildflowers are in bloom.

 In addition, many of the parks that are located in arid areas of the United States are not really comfortable to visit during the summer months, so April is one of the last months you can truly enjoy the parks.
 And, it is much cheaper than taking a trip to Europe in April!